rwynn/monstache-site/src/advanced.md

 ## Namespaces

-When a document is inserted, updated, or deleted in mongodb a document is appended to the oplog representing the event.
+When a document is inserted, updated, or deleted in MongoDB a document is appended to the oplog representing the event.
 This document has a field `ns` which is the namespace.
 For inserts, updates, and deletes the namespace is the database name and collection name of the document changed joined by a dot.
 E.g. for `use test; db.foo.insert({hello: "world"});` the namespace for the event in the oplog would be `test.foo`.

 In addition to inserts, updates, and deletes monstache also supports database and collection drops.
-When a database or collection is dropped in mongodb an event is appended to the oplog.
+When a database or collection is dropped in MongoDB an event is appended to the oplog.
 Like the other types of changes this event has a field `ns` representing the namespace.
 However, for drops the namespace is the database name and the string `$cmd` joined by a dot.
 E.g. for `use test; db.foo.drop()` the namespace for the event in the oplog would be `test.$cmd`.

 When configuring namespaces in monstache you will need to account for both cases.

 !!! warning

 	Be careful if you have configured `dropped-databases=true` or `dropped-collections=true` AND you also have a `namespace-regex` set.
-If your namespace regex does not take into account the `db.$cmd` namespace the event may be filtered and the elasticsearch index not deleted on a drop.
+If your namespace regex does not take into account the `db.$cmd` namespace the event may be filtered and the Elasticsearch index not deleted on a drop.

 ## Middleware